 Lake Morey has played a central role in the growth and development of the Town of Fairlee.
 Founded in 1761, it is home to one of the oldest established lake communities in Vermont.
 The first seasonal lakefront cottage was built in the 1880s followed by a succession of cottages, camps and inns dotting the shoreline as its popularity as a summer recreational destination grew.
-The lake now hosts a town beach and public boat launch in addition to two Aloha Foundation camps, the Lake Morey Resort, and numerous family-owned cottages.
+The lake now hosts a town beach and public boat launch in addition to two Aloha Foundation camps, the Hulbert Outdoor Center, the Lake Morey Resort, and numerous family-owned cottages.

 Originally known as Fairlee Pond, the lake was named after an area resident, inventor Samuel Morey.
 In 1795, Morey received a patent for the use of a steam engine to propel watercraft.
 He fabricated a side paddle-wheeled steamboat in his workshop near the lake.
 Local legend has it that lack of recognition for this steam-powered, side paddle invention, as well as lack of commercial financial backing, prompted Morey to scuttle his boat, the Aunt Sally, in his namesake lake.